Robinlovelace/bikeR/stat19.md

 Over the entire study period, the proportion of accidents involving cyclists was 8.1%, below the national average of 10.4%.
-These figure mask great variability in time and space.
+These figures mask great variability in time and space.

-The most startling temporal trend in the data was the near-continuous increase in the proportion of incidents involving cyclists in West Yorkshire (Figure x).
+The most startling temporal trend in the data was the near-continuous increase in the proportion of incidents involving cyclists in West Yorkshire (Fig. x).
 Between 2005 and 2012, the proportion of reports involving cyclists increased, from 6% to just over 10% of all incidents.
 This trend mirrors the